BetterThanTomorrow/calva/docs/site/paredit.md

 You can choose to disable all default key bindings by configuring `calva.paredit.defaultKeyMap` to `none`.
 (Then you probably also want to register your own shortcuts for the commands you often use.)

 You can relax how Paredit's shortcuts replace VS Code built in shortcuts a bit by setting `calva.paredit.hijackVSCodeDefaults` to `false`.

-You can have the kill commands copy the deleted code to the clipboard by setting `calva.paredit.killAlsoCutsToKeyboard` to `true`.

 There are some context keys you can utilize to configure keyboard shortcuts with precision.
 See [Customizing Keyboard Shortcuts](customizing.md#when-clause-contexts).